hopdebee/bandcamp-player-evo/README.rst

 bandcamp-player is a small command-line app to stream audio from BandCamp.com.
 It requires the Python interpreter, version 3.4+ and is not platform specific.
 It is released to the public domain, which means you can modify it, redistribute it or use it how ever you like.
 It uses bandcamp-dl project that allow you to download music.

-You also need mplayer installed.
+You also need mpv installed.
+You also need node installed (for scrape.js)
+You also need https://github.com/patrickkfkan/bandcamp-fetch (for scrape.js)

 Bugs
 ====

-Bugs should be reported `here <https://github.com/strizhechenko/bandcamp-player/issues>`_.
+Bugs should be reported in the issues section